ggrothendieck/sqldf/README.md

 read.csv.sql("myfile.csv", filter = 'csvfix echo -smq' )
 ~~~~

-As another csfix example, suppose we have commas in two contexts: (1) as
+As another csvfix example, suppose we have commas in two contexts: (1) as
 separators between fields and within double quoted fields.
 To handle that case
 we can use `csvfix` to translate the separators to semicolon stripping off the
 double quotes at the same time (assuming we have installed `csvfix` and we have